v4ngelix/w8-tracker/README.md

 A lightweight weight tracking application for personal use.

 ## Goals:
-* Make tracking weight over long period of time easier.
+* Make tracking personal body weight and BMI over long period of more convenient.
-  * Provide a simple interface for inputting weight - A simple website for daily measu.
+  * Provide a simple interface for inputting weight - A simple website or a desktop application for daily measures.
-  * Save the data in a database for longterm storage - *The weight data is kept even if a journal or a piece of paper is lost.*
+  * Save the data in a database for the long-term storage - *Thus the weight data would be kept even if a journal or a piece of paper is lost.*
+* Learn new technologies.
-* Learn how to build a RESTful application from scratch.
+* Set up a RESTful application from scratch.

 ## TODO:
 * FE